 Along with the indignities left in the film, one cut from her birthday scene was Charlie would have had to babysit her brother that day.
 When she decides to go get the Beetle, she stops to warn him that if he dies while she's gone, she will murder him.

-When she brings the Beetle home, its still filthy, so she makes Otis wash it with her, on the grounds that she'll give him rides to places.
+When she brings the Beetle home, it's still filthy, so she makes Otis wash it with her because she'll give him rides to places.
 We see a montage of her doing most of the work while he mostly just uses a hose, doing so deliberately to make it splash her.
-In the end Charlie's looking at the now-clean Beetle with pride, where Otis merely sees it as something a 'homeless hippy would live out of', after having gone back inside to play video games.
+In the end, Charlie's looking at the now-clean Beetle with pride, where Otis merely sees it as something a 'homeless hippy would live out of', after having gone back inside to play video games.

 After this, Charlie takes Otis for a ride in the Beetle.
 While lecturing him on how stupid he is for not understanding the importance of having a car, the Beetle breaks down in the middle of the road.
 After everyone points and laughs at them, Tina drives by and laughs, at which point Otis snarkily wishes her a happy birthday.
 Charlie, clearly not at all in the mood for it, gives him such a death glare he abandons the snotty younger brother routine and leaves.

 One cut scene had Charlie dropping Conan and her mother off at the vet.
 She overcompensates her supposed eagerness for Conan's health by cheering the dog on, promising him he can 'crap on the rug' as much as he wants.
 When her mom looks at her annoyed, she then tells her that she's free to do that too.

 The already-funny sequence of Bumblebee trying to dust the sand off of Charlie had a more elaborate version, where after she tells him she's good, he'd proceed to grab her by her ankles, lift her up, and shake her clean.
 She's only able to yelp, tell him its overkill, then insist he takes this seriously, at which point he puts her down.